Robotics > KUKA Robotics integration

 - TLS encryption for data in transit

-Modern industrial environments increasingly combine automated and manual work.
-Managing these mixed workflows requires coordination between robot control systems and human task management.
+Modern industrial settings increasingly mix automated and manual work.
+Coordinating these workflows means connecting robot control systems with human task management.

-Assembly operations - Robots handle heavy lifting and precise positioning while humans manage delicate components requiring dexterity.
+Assembly operations - Robots handle heavy lifting and precise positioning while humans manage delicate components that need dexterity.

-Quality inspection - Automated measurement systems perform initial checks, routing exceptions to human inspectors for review.
+Quality inspection - Automated measurement systems run initial checks, routing exceptions to human inspectors.

 Maintenance workflows - Diagnostic routines generate data that maintenance teams use for troubleshooting and repair.